Septic and Sewage Banner (1).png

 Requesting Septic Designs

-Property owners may request septic plans by completing a Septic Design Request Form and sending it to almanzamaria@kanecountyil.gov with cc to nylandcolleen@kanecountyil.gov or call 630-444-3040 to complete the form over the phone.
-PIN (Parcel Identification Number) is requested on the form and can be found on your tax bill (XX-XX-XXX-XXX).
-Individuals, other than the current homeowner, must submit a FOIA request to obtain a copy of the septic layout for a property.
+Property owners may request septic plans by completing a Septic Design Request Form or by calling 630-444-3040 to complete the form over the phone.
+Please have your Parcel Identification Number ready.
+This can be found on your tax bill (XX-XX-XXX-XXX).
+Individuals other than the current homeowner must submit a FOIA request to obtain a copy of the septic layout for a property.

 Environmental Health staff will search records of health and county buildings to determine if plans are available to be scanned.
 Scanned images will be sent to you if they are available.
 Kane County Health Department septic records are only available beginning in the 1990's.
 Kane County Buildings Department records are only available from the early 1960's.
 Septic systems installed prior to county records or installed without the permits will not be available.